omrilev1/HessianMix/README.md

 # Iterative Hessian Mixing

-Supporting code for the iterative Hessian mixing algorithm
+Supporting code for the paper "Near-Optimal Private Linear Regression via Iterative Hessian Mixing": https://arxiv.org/pdf/2601.07545

 For running the simulations, clone the repository and run IterativeHessianMixing_main.py; The datasets are picked internally inside this script.